Click the star to add/remove an item to/from your individual schedule.

 Accepted Paper:

 In the face of environmental crises, European policies respond mainly by integrating ecosystems into the market economy.
 In agriculture, soil life is increasingly seen as valuable, often depending on its ability to store carbon.
-In Ile-de-France, large companies are promoting “regenerative agriculture” experiments through public-private research partnerships.
-To disseminate these practices (no-tillage, cover crops, sheep grazing) on an industrial scale, agronomists are developing digital tools to translate farmers’ relationships with their soils into calculable, marketable data.
+In Ile-de-France, companies are promoting “regenerative agriculture” experiments through public-private research partnerships.
+To disseminate these practices (no-tillage, cover crops, sheep grazing) on an large scale, agronomists are developing digital tools to translate farmers’ relationships with their soils into calculable, marketable data.

 In line with the panel theme, I will focus on the tools created to value the earth, i.e. farmers’ complex soil biodiversity.
 What kinds of knowledge and criteria do they rely on?
 What technologies do they require?
 How do they change the division of labour at the farm level?
-Beyond the opposition between high-tech, climate-smart robots, and agro-ecological solutions, “regenerative agriculture” is expanding through technologies of valuation to enrol soil ecosystems in a global green market competition.
+Beyond the opposition between high-tech, climate-smart robots, and agro-ecological solutions, “regenerative agriculture” is expanding through technologies of valuation to enrol soil ecosystems in a global green market.